Cancer is when cells in the body

 Natural

-flaxseed, yellow-orange vegetables and cruciferous vegetables lower prostate cancer
+flaxseed, foods with high fiber content, yellow-orange vegetables and cruciferous vegetables lower prostate cancer

 risk.
 Increasing the ratio of omega-3 to omega-6 fatty acids in the diet appears

-to slow the progression of prostate cancer.
+to slow the progression.
 The so-called Western diet

 commonly consumed in the US contains mostly omega-6 fatty acids, derived